GoogleChrome/chrome-extensions-samples/api-samples/management/README.md

 - Listens for messages from the popup.
 - Handles uninstallation requests by calling `chrome.management.uninstall` with the extension id.
 - Sends a response back to the popup after uninstalling the extension.

-## Known Issues

-- The extension does not handle errors that may occur during uninstallation.
-- There is no confirmation dialog before uninstalling an extension.

 ## License